libp2p/js-libp2p/ROADMAP.md

 **Why**:  JS support doesn't exist in Testground yet.
 In addition to the work to get generic JS test runners, we need support in Testground.

 **Goal**:
-1. [Browser Environment Tests](https://github.com/testground/testground/issues/1386): Add support for testing browser features within a browser environment.
+1. [Browser Environment Test Harness](https://github.com/testground/testground/issues/1386): Add a test harness to support testing browser features within a browser environment.
 2. Test DHT Server Mode at scale: Requires adding support for js-libp2p in Testground.
 Server mode is implemented but we need a way to ensure it works and to do that we need a very large network testbed (>20 node at least; ideally 100/1000+.)

 ### Libp2p Project Roadmap